Best Books3

 by Beatriz Williams

-You're only as sick as your secrets, is how the saying goes and there are certainly a lot of secrets in this book giving your book club some hot topics to discuss.
-Social taboo's, class discrimination, love, family, and betrayal are front and center in this story.
-Add The New England Hurricane of 1938 and you've got a lively Book Club meeting.
+You are only as sick as your secrets, as the saying goes, and there are plenty of secrets here to spark discussion.
+Social taboos, class discrimination, love, family, and betrayal are front and center in this story.
+Add the New England Hurricane of 1938, and you have a lively Book Club meeting.

 Discussion Questions